-The AQ command configures the analog inputs to be either 8 single ended (default) or 4 differential inputs.
+The AQ command also configures the analog inputs to be either 8 single ended (default) or 4 differential inputs.

 The AA command is a trippoint that halts program execution until the specified voltage on an analog input is reached.
-If the specified voltage is exceeded prior to arrival at the AA command, the program will continue to execute without a pause.
+The third field of the AA command controls whether the trippoint will be satisfied when going higher or lower than the voltage.
+With a command such as AA 1,4.5,0 - if the specified voltage is exceeded prior to arrival at the AA command, the program will continue to execute without a pause.
 Analog inputs are useful for reading special sensors such as temperature, tension or pressure.
+The range of AA is dependant on the AQ setting.
+Here are some examples of using the Analog inputs:

+Instruction Instruction

-Instruction Instruction $\overline{JP \#C,@AN[1]} > 2$ Jump to A if analog input number 1 is greater than 2 volts MG@AN[2] Display the analog voltage reading on input 2 AA 1,4.5 Wait until the voltage on input 1 reaches 4.5
+JP #C,@AN[1]>2 Jump to A if analog input number 1 is greater than 2 volts MG@AN[2] Display the analog voltage reading on input 2 AA 1,4.5,0 Wait until the voltage on input 1 goes above 4.5V AA 1,3.2,1 Wait until the voltage on input 1 goes below 3.2V